Improving your Playwright code workshop

 Second, as participants will see, successfully breaking down E2E tests is not just about writing our code differently, it also requires a combination of analyzing product architecture, discussing testability and zooming in on what’s important within a specific context, and these are not exactly topics where AI excels.

-This course is aimed at software testers and developers that want to improve their Playwright-based test automation efforts.
+This workshop is great for testers and developers who want to improve their Playwright-based test automation efforts.

 Some prior knowledge of both web and API automation, as well as being comfortable writing and running test code with Playwright is beneficial.

-This workshop is an excellent follow-up workshop to my introductory Playwright workshop, and I am happy to combine them into a comprehensive course.
+This workshop is an excellent follow-up workshop to my introductory Playwright workshop, and I am happy to combine them into a single, comprehensive Playwright course.